Now that you’ve tossed the graduation cap into the air and the diplomas have been collected, it’s time to face the job hunt.

 As a matter of fact, this dress code guideline is a frequent source of confusion for most employees; and it’s not their fault since there really isn’t a clear and standardized definition.

-One thing is clear: dressing in shorts, T-shirt, sunglasses, and sandals is too casual.
+One thing is clear: dressing in shorts, a T-shirt, sunglasses, and sandals are too casual.
 So if you’re unsure about the dress code, it’s better to err on the side of dressing too formal, than too casual.